B.A., Humboldt State University; M.S., University of New Hampshire; M.A., Ph.D., Dartmouth College

 In the computer science department, I have taught courses in data structures, design and analysis of algorithms, automata and computability, complexity theory, computer networks, theory of programming languages, compiler design, computer organization and architecture, cryptography as well several different introductory courses for computer science majors and nonmajors.

-I have served on a numerous college committees, been past president of the local chapter of Sigma Xi, and am once and future chair of the Computer Science Department.
+I have served on a numerous college committees, been past president of the local chapter of Sigma Xi, and was for many years chair of the Computer Science Department.